olebole/irafdoc/doc/rv.rvidlines.rst

   the image name, spectrum title, and the current velocity and redshift if one has been determined.
 An initial feature list is read from the database if an entry exists.
 The features are marked on the graph by tick marks.
-  The features may also be labeled using the <tt>":label"</tt> option.
+  The features may also be labeled using the <span style="font-family: monospace;">":label"</span> option.
 The graph has the observed wavelength scale along the bottom and the rest wavelength scale along the top (if a velocity has been determined).
-The status line gives the pixel coordinate, observed wavelength, rest wavelength (as computed by the last velocity computation), the true rest wavelength, the velocity residual, and an optional identification string for the <tt>"current"</tt>
+The status line gives the pixel coordinate, observed wavelength, rest wavelength (as computed by the last velocity computation), the true rest wavelength, the velocity residual, and an optional identification string for the <span style="font-family: monospace;">"current"</span>
   feature.
   </p>
   <p>
   The graphics cursor is used to select features and perform various functions.
-A menu of the keystroke options and functions is printed with the key <tt>'?'</tt>.
+A menu of the keystroke options and functions is printed with the key <span style="font-family: monospace;">'?'</span>.
 The cursor keys and their functions are defined in the CURSOR KEYS section and described further below.
 The standard cursor mode keys are also available to window and redraw the graph and to produce hardcopy
-  <tt>"snaps"</tt>.
+  <span style="font-family: monospace;">"snaps"</span>.
   </p>
   <p>
   There are two types of feature selection functions;  defining new features and selecting previously defined features.
-The <tt>'m'</tt> key marks a new feature near the cursor position.
+The <span style="font-family: monospace;">'m'</span> key marks a new feature near the cursor position.
 The feature position is determined by a centering algorithm.
 There are two algorithms;
   a flux bisecting algorithm called <b>center1d</b> and a gaussian